Digital Asset Repository: Improving Brand Consistency at Scale

 -

-“Sometimes, I don’t know what words to use for searching as the most obvious doesn’t work”
+“Sometimes, I don’t know what words to use for searching, the most obvious ones don’t work.”

 EXPERIENCE DESIGN

-“If I new a completely new icon that isn’t available, I have no idea what the process or how long it would take…”
+“If I need a completely new icon that isn’t available, I have no idea what the process is or how long it would take…”

 PROTOTYPE, TEST & ITERATE